jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+- [ ] named arguments folks
+  - hm maybe I need types to have named arguments? hmmmm yeah I mean I think that would be nice actually.
+But that would mean a change to the ... hashing ... whatsit? or wait the hash needs to not care about the name ... but it still means a little bit of a change.
+  ... ok I can put that off, and say "only do names if it's a term reference, it's fine"

 ### OpenGL Bonanza
-- [ ] make a play / stop / restart / record hover overlay dealio.
+- [x] make a play / stop / restart / record hover overlay dealio.
 With a cog that opens config for the recording.
   - oh maybe a time slider too?
 If we establish what the periodicity of the thing is.
 - [ ] fix the bug I'm seeing when trying to multisample.